-- Analysing Texts by Alley Chumley - The Importance of Being Earnest by Oscar Wilde - All Quiet on the Western Front by Erich Maria Remasque - Frankenstein by Mary Shelley
+- The Importance of Being Earnest by Oscar Wilde - All Quiet on the Western Front by Erich Maria Remasque - Frankenstein by Mary Shelley - Frankenstein GCSE English Literature for AQA Student Book by Jon Deal

 Assessment in English is continuous.
 The student folios will contain both written and spoken tasks.
 Achievement levels are awarded based on the student's ability to meet the criteria of each standard.